kritserv/django_online_store/FIRST_SETUP_GUIDE.md

 Stop the container; it will keep restarting because the database doesn't exist yet.
 Docker will not run migrations before Django runs successfully for the first time.

+Insert hashtag to ignore following lines in the ddice_online_shop/urls.py:

 ```
 ...
 20    #from main.formview.computer_formview import ComputerFormView